Beckn-One/DEG/docs/implementation-guides/v2/Compute_Energy/Compute_Energy_V0.1-draft.md

 - Discovery mechanisms for grid flexibility windows and carbon intensity signals
 - Workload scheduling and ordering mechanisms aligned with grid conditions
 - Dynamic workload migration in response to real-time grid events
-- Carbon accounting and cost settlement for compute workloads
+- Carbon accounting for compute workloads
 - Integration with data center orchestration and grid monitoring systems

 This document does not cover: